 Now that you know some rules about proper social media engagement and group use on Facebook, here are some groups you should check out.
 Whether or not you write about writing, consider joining writing groups to learn more about growing your business, as well as to meet other people on the journey.
-I have developed some wonderful friendships since joining some of these groups (I’m looking at you, Heidi!)
+I have developed some wonderful friendships since joining some of these groups.

 Three Facebook Writing Groups Worth Checking Out

 November 2020 update: Mariana Abeid-McDougall and all social media accounts associated with MultiTalented Writers, marianamcdougall.com, and dreamsintogoalswriting.com no longer exist.